fieldtrip/website/development/forwinv.md

 ---
-title: Functions for forward and inverse computation of EEG/MEG data
+title: Forward and inverse computation of EEG/MEG data
 ---

-# Functions for forward and inverse computation of EEG/MEG data
+# Forward and inverse computation of EEG/MEG data

 The functions for forward computation of the leadfield have moved to the [fieldtrip/forward](/development/module/forward) directory.